Introduction

 How to federate multiple identities with a Kubernetes service account?

-It is possible to have a many-to-one relationship between multiple identities and a Kubernetes service account, i.e. you can create multiple federated identity credentials that reference the same service account in your Kubernetes cluster.
+It’s possible to have a many-to-one relationship between multiple identities and a Kubernetes service account.
+For example, you can create multiple federated identity credentials that reference the same service account in your Kubernetes cluster.

-azure.workload.identity/client-id annotation in your service account represents the default identity client ID used by the Azure Identity SDK during authentication.
-If you would like to use a different identity, you would need to specify the client ID when creating the Azure Credential object.
+annotation in your service account represents the default identity’s client ID used by an Azure Identity library during authentication.
+If you’d like to use a different identity, specify the client ID when creating the Azure Identity library’s credential object.

 How to federate multiple Kubernetes service accounts with a single identity?